Alex-Park-CS/W-Clinics-Web-App/README.md

 ```
  Top level of project folder:
 ├── .gitignore               # Git ignore file
-    ├── index.html               # landing HTML file, this is what users see when you come to url
-    ├── aboutus.html               # landing HTML file, this is what users see when you come to url
+    ├── aboutus.html                # Brief explaination of the team with pitch video
-    ├── add_review.html               # landing HTML file, this is what users see when you come to url
+    ├── add_review.html             # A HTML form for adding review
-    ├── appointment.html               # landing HTML file, this is what users see when you come to url
+    ├── appointment.html            # A HTML form for adding appointmnet
-    ├── clinic_list.html               # landing HTML file, this is what users see when you come to url
-    ├── clinic_profile_page.html               # landing HTML file, this is what users see when you come to url
-    ├── confirm_appointment.html               # landing HTML file, this is what users see when you come to url
-    ├── favourite.html               # landing HTML file, this is what users see when you come to url
-    ├── history.html               # landing HTML file, this is what users see when you come to url
-    ├── login.html               # landing HTML file, this is what users see when you come to url
+    ├── clinic_list.html            # Populate vailalbe clinics
+    ├── confirm_appointment.html    # Present a confirmation of appointment when user submit an appointment form
+    ├── favourite.html              # Populate users' favourite clinics
+    ├── history.html                # Populate users' appointment history
+    ├── login.html                  # Log-in page using firebase
-    ├── main.html               # landing HTML file, this is what users see when you come to url
+    ├── main.html                   # Landing HTML file, this is what users see when you come to url
-    ├── profile.html               # landing HTML file, this is what users see when you come to url
+    ├── profile.html                # Necessary profile form to navigate our web app
-    ├── support.html               # landing HTML file, this is what users see when you come to url
+    ├── support.html                # Support form from users to developpers
-    ├── template.html               # landing HTML file, this is what users see when you come to url
+    ├── template.html               # A basc HTML skeleton for our wep page
-    ├── thanks_medical_history.html               # landing HTML file, this is what users see when you come to url
+    ├── thanks_medical_history.html #
-    ├── thanks_review.html               # landing HTML file, this is what users see when you come to url
-    └── thanks_support.html               # landing HTML file, this is what users see when you come to url
+    ├── thanks_review.html
+    └── thanks_support.html
 └── README.md

 It has the following subfolders and files: